 While Harris and Harris may have the legal right to sue you over unpaid debt, they cannot threaten arrest or jail time.
 If a representative threatens to have you arrested or demands payment to avoid legal consequences, it’s likely a scam.
 The FDCPA strictly prohibits this behavior, and Harris and Harris would violate your rights if they engage in such practices.

-Suppose you believe that Harris and Harris collectors have violated the FDCPA or engaged in harassing behavior.
+Suppose you believe that Harris and Harris collectors or other collection agencies have violated the FDCPA or engaged in harassing behavior.
 In that case, it’s essential to file a formal complaint.
 Holding debt collectors accountable for their actions protects you and other consumers from abusive practices.
 Here’s how to file a complaint:

 Also read: Professional Debt Mediation Harassment